Antidepressants and Libido

-But for many people treated with these and other psychiatric drugs, the remedy, though highly effective in making life meaningful again, falls short in a major sphere.
+But for many people treated with psychiatric drugs, the remedy, though highly effective in making life meaningful again, falls short in a major sphere.
 Instead of raising libido and the ability to achieve sexual fulfillment, popular antidepressants commonly cause a loss of interest in sex and block the ability to achieve sexual satisfaction.

 As one 40-year-old man whose depression responded well to medication told his psychiatrist, "I'm feeling much better and enjoying my work again.
 But I'm having a problem at home."